gersteinj/TBA-tools/docs/tbat.md

 # example
 get_event_stats('2016njbri')
 ```
 Returns the statistics for the specified event.
-Event should be given as an event key using the official event codes.
+Event should be given as an event key using the year + official event codes.

 <a name="get-event-district-points"></a>
 ### Get Event District Points